Shashankss1205/CodeGraphContext/README.md

 - Perfect for quick testing and development
 - Automatically installed when using Python 3.12 or higher

-The `cgc setup` wizard helps you configure neo4j database backend while the falkordb database is supported inherently.
+The `cgc neo4j setup` wizard helps you configure neo4j database backend while the falkordb database is supported inherently (enabled by default).

 ## Used By